GeorgiaDome 2025 Mock Draft Final Update

 20. Broncos: Omarion Hampton, RB, North Carolina

 Who knows what Sean Payton is going to do.
 I had TE for months but the Evan Ingram signing takes that off the table.
-Instead the offense needs to support Bo Nix and with the emergence of the WR core and strong defense, the best route is take a RB and stop the committee nonsense.
+Instead the offense needs to support Bo Nix.
+With the emergence of the WR core and strong defense, the best route is take a RB and stop the committee nonsense.

 Hampton can do it all and is the #2 RB in this class.
+Sean Payton isn't known for having high picks in RBs because he always had one.
+The only time he didn't was when he took Mark Ingram at #28 in 2011 and now.
+Having a talented RB like Hampton, will allow the musical chair charade to end.
 He would bring stability to an offense that needs to continue to grow under Nix.

 21. Steelers: Derrick Harmon, DT, Oregon